-Tucson's Year-Round Gem, Mineral & Fossil Itinerary
+Gem, Mineral & Fossil Capital of the U.S.

 These gem shows are open to the public year-round.
 Be sure to call inadvance, as hours may be by appointment only.

 For More Information

-(TGMS) Sponsors of the Tucson Gem & Mineral ShowTM is a nonprofit, educational organization promoting interest in minerals, gems, jewelry, lapidary, and earth sciences.
-The Society holds monthly meetings open to public, lectures, educational classes, field trips, micromount
+The Tucson Gem & Mineral Society (TGMS) sponsors the Tucson Gem & Mineral Show® TGMS, a nonprofit, educational organization promoting interest in minerals, gems, jewelry, lapidary, and earth sciences holds general meetings, lectures, educational classes, field trips, and micromount classes.